rishiraj824/jackal/_posts/2017-08-21-Implementing-Internationalization-In-Your-App.md

 ---
 title: Implementing Internationalization in Your App
+desc: Use Weblate to add internationalization to your app
 ---

 [SUSI Web Chat](https://github.com/fossasia/chat.susi.ai) supports different browser languages on the Chat UI.
 The content used to render the date/time formats and the text is translated to the preferred language based on the language selected in the Language Settings.